JakeSteam/blog-programming/_drafts/2025-01-19-publishing-on-google-play-without-exposing-info.md

 1. Reveal all your information publicly.
 2. Let Google close your account and remove all your apps.

 Luckily, there is a way to solve this in a Google- and privacy-friendly way by creating a new Google Play Console account.
-More details after information on / ranting about my personal scenario!
+More details [in "Solution"](#solution) after information on / ranting about my personal scenario!

 ## Personal scenario

 I've been earning money on Google Play since 2016, and once upon a time it earned more than my (low!) salary, encouraging me to [become an Android developer](/7-lessons-from-a-decade-in-tech/#why-did-i-leave), a job I love.

-Whilst my apps no longer earn significant amounts (typically £10-20/month), it's still a nice bit of bonus money to fund other projects.
+Whilst [my apps](https://play.google.com/store/apps/dev?id=5592731197904864672) (e.g. Pixel Blacksmith) no longer earn significant amounts (typically £10-50/month), it's still a nice bit of bonus money to fund other projects.
 Similarly, players are clearly still enjoying the apps, so the apps should stay available as long as possible!

 I did some work last year to get my old games running, conforming to Google Play's latest requirements, and sorting out any policy paperwork that needed solving.
 There was still the developer verification, but that wasn't required until 2025 so I left it.
 Now it's time to solve it!